This Crab Cakes Recipe will have you wondering why you’ve never made your own crab cakes before!

-So I thought it was high time that I try out a crab cake recipe.
+So I thought it was high time that I try out a crab cakes recipe.

 I have a little day to day calendar from Cooking Light on my desk with recipes.

 April 26th presented me with a beautiful photo featuring a mouth-watering Weight Watchers Crab Cakes recipe.

 6 months later, and I finally got the guts to make it.

 That’s when I knew I just had to get over my fear of making them.

 Because I’m not into anything too spicy, I made some small tweaks to the recipe to fit my family’s tastes.

 In addition, I didn’t have shallots for the remoulade sauce, so I used chopped spring onions instead.